What we know about how omicron responds to vaccines

 It is thought that three doses of the Pfizer/BioNTech vaccine are likely to protect against infection from the omicron variant, initial Pfizer laboratory data has suggested, although this is yet to be peer reviewed.

-The CEO of Pfizer suggested that a fourth dose of the vaccine might be necessary for better protection against omicron.
+Albert Bourla, CEO of Pfizer, suggested that a fourth dose of the vaccine might be necessary for better protection against omicron.

-Speaking on CNBC’s Squawk Box, Albert Bourla said the company was waiting to see real-world data to decide whether or not further doses would be required specifically to combat omicron.
+Speaking on CNBC’s Squawk Box, Mr Bourla said the company was waiting to see real-world data to decide whether or not further doses would be required specifically to combat omicron.

-He said: “When we see real-world data, [we] will determine if the omicron is well covered by the third dose and for how long.
-And the second point, I think we will need a fourth dose.”
+“When we see real-world data, [we] will determine if the omicron is well covered by the third dose and for how long.
+And the second point, I think we will need a fourth dose,” he said.

 He went on to suggest that data could be expected in the next two weeks.